 Can I self-host n8n and still receive Rodz webhooks?

 Yes, but your n8n instance must be reachable from the public internet.
 Rodz webhook deliveries originate from Rodz servers, so they need a URL they can POST to.
-If you run n8n behind a firewall, set up a reverse proxy (Nginx, Traefik, Caddy) with a valid TLS certificate and point your domain to it.
+If you run n8n behind a firewall, set up a reverse proxy (Nginx, Traefik, or Caddy) with a valid TLS certificate and point your domain to it.
 Then use that public URL when registering the webhook with the Rodz API.
-Detailed webhook setup instructions are in the webhook guide.
+Detailed instructions are in the webhook guide.

 How do I handle rate limits when polling the Rodz API from n8n?